bonniesimon/college-graph-logseq/pages/CN Module 5.md

 	- IPv6 datagram diagram in ma'am's pdf
 	- IPv6 address is 4 times larger than IPv4
 		- the header of IPv6 is 2 times larger than the IPv4
-	- IPv6 headers have on Fixed header and zero or more optional(Extension) headers.
+	- IPv6 headers have one Fixed header and zero or more optional(Extension) headers.
 		- All the necessary information that is essential for a router is kept in the fixed header
 		- The Extension headers contain optional information that helps routers understand how to handle a packet/flow.